Are You Wondering, “Why Is My Tongue Yellow?”

 So Why Is My Tongue Yellow?

 According to Colgate, the surface of the tongue is covered with bumps and ridges.
 Food particles, as well as bacteria, can find their way into these crevices and start breeding.
 Since the mouth is warm, moist, and dark, it provides the perfect ground for mouth bacteria to thrive.
 These bacteria release a yellow pigment, which over time, can cause the tongue to turn yellow.

-In order to avoid this kind of thing in the future, invest in a tongue scraper or make sure to spend a few minutes brushing your tongue every time you floss and brush your teeth.
-Not only will this ensure your tongue stays healthy and pink, it will also help to keep your breath fresh and clean.
+In order to avoid a yellow tongue in the future, invest in a tongue scraper or make sure to spend a few minutes brushing your tongue every time you floss and brush your teeth.
+Not only will this ensure your tongue stays healthy and pink, but it will also help to keep your breath fresh and clean.

 Are you looking for a top-rated dentist?
 One who has been rated top-dentist with the NJ Monthly since 2012.
 Well, you are at the right place.